magmukendi/my100daysOfCode.v.2/README.md

 ## Day 16/100 June 21st 2022:
 ### **Today's Progress**:

 ### **Thoughts**:

 ## Day 15/100 June 20th 2022:

 ### **Today's Progress**:

+Today I am starting a Agile Project Management and Scrum training from OpenClassrooms.
+Normally the lecture was a 6 hours lecture, but spent about 4 hours studying.

 ### **Thoughts**:

+I did some quizzes but I could not pass them.
+I will take them again tomorrow, to see if I can get that certificate, Wish me luck :)

 ## Day 14/100 June 19th 2022: